Local and National Scholarships

 The Top 25 Perks based on savings for RTOERO members are reported as follows (These could be on-line, via telephone or in-store for Algoma members):

-LOCAL Scholarships – District 3 has established awards of $500 at both Algoma University and Sault College.
+LOCAL Scholarships – District 3 has established awards of $750 at both Algoma University and Sault College.
+Recipients are selected by their institution.

 District 3 Contact: Current President District 3 — email@example.com